simonw/datasette/docs/contributing.rst

     pytest

-To run Datasette itself, just type ``datasette``.
+To run Datasette itself, type ``datasette``.

 You're going to need at least one SQLite database.
-An easy way to get started is to use the fixtures database that Datasette uses for its own tests.
+A quick way to get started is to use the fixtures database that Datasette uses for its own tests.

 You can create a copy of that database by running this command::